Congratulations to Dr. Landau for winning the NYSPMA podiatrist of the year award!

 If you are experiencing minor to severe foot or heel pain, it’s recommended to speak with your podiatrist about the possibilities of using orthotics.
 A podiatrist can determine which type of orthotic is right for you and allow you to take the first steps towards being pain-free.

-If you have any questions please contact one of our offices located in Franklin Square, Bethpage, Bronx, Brooklyn, and Massapequa, NY .
+If you have any questions please contact one of our offices located in Franklin Square, Bethpage, Brooklyn, and Massapequa, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Foot Orthotics